PHACDataHub/nats-data-pipeline-demo/kv-store/README.md

 ** Still need to further investigate limits - here we're using Synadia's demo server, and previously the free ngs account which has some limitations in terms mandatory jetsream retention policies and storage limits.

+(Note - KV store requires the key to be void of whitespaces - so if the file name contains spaces, this module replaces them with '_' prior to being put into the KV store).

 ## NATS Jetstream, KV and Object Store Resources
 #### DOCS:
 https://docs.nats.io/nats-concepts/jetstream